NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

     deactivate Toetsafname
 ```

-For the zitting the following entities and attributes are used:
+For the offering (zitting) the following entities and attributes are used:
 ```mermaid
 classDiagram
     class offering {